ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-menu-button.md

 ## Implementation / Design

 The `nimble-table-column-menu-button` will follow many of the API patterns established by the table's action menu.
-A client will configure a column with the name of the slot to find the menu associated with the menu button, say `software-version-menu`.
-The client will also slot their menu into the table using the slot name they configured on the column; in this case, `software-version-menu`.
+Part of the menu button column's configuration will include the name of the slot where the menu associated with the menu button will be provided, say `software-version-menu`.
+The client will slot their menu into the table using the slot name they configured on the column; in this case, `software-version-menu`.
 The table, along with all of its subcomponents, will be responsible for coordinating the slotting of the menu into the appropriate row and cell when a menu button becomes open.
-If the client needs different menu items depending on which menu button is open, they can update the menu items within their slotted menu in reaction to the `delegated-event` event firing from the table.
-In the case of a menu button opening or closing, the original event's details will be an instance of `MenuButtonToggleEventDetail`.
+If the client needs different menu items depending on which menu button is open, they can update the menu items within their slotted menu in reaction to the `menu-button-beforetoggle` event firing from the column.

 Usage of the column would look as follows: